 - On April 13, DOJ and FTC issued a joint statement reminding companies especially those in the health care or other essential sectors of the criminal and civil antitrust risks for colluding or sharing excessive confidential information about employment topics in light of COVID-19 (including changes to salaries/wages/benefits, employment terms, "no poach" agreements, or even invitations to rivals on those topics).
 Both agencies have been active in the area in recent years following the issuance of guidance in the area in October 2016.
-So it comes as no surprise that while the agencies recognized "some cooperation" may be necessary in these times, Assistant Attorney General Makan Delrahim stated, "Even in times of crisis, we choose a policy of competition over collusion."
-(New) - For more information, review the A&B advisory (3/24/2020) on competitor collaborations and the A&B advisory (3/25/2020) on potential exemptions under United States and European Union antitrust law related to COVID-19. - On April 6, Ian Conner, the director of the Federal Trade Commission's (FTC) Bureau of Competition published a blog post about the importance of the agency "stay[ing] the course" when it comes to antitrust enforcement.
-Even as agency staff work remotely to review mergers and alleged anticompetitive conduct, Conner wrote, "We will not suspend our usual rigorous approach to ferreting out anticompetitive harm and seeking appropriate relief, even in the face of uncertainty.
-It might be tempting, for example, for parties to urge us to relax the rules in a time of crisis.
-But we know what the likely long-term negative consequences of such a reactionary policy would be: fewer competitors, reduced innovation, and higher prices."
-In particular, Conner emphasized the FTC will not lower its standards for evaluating who will be effective third-party buyers of businesses or assets required to be divested to resolve FTC merger investigations.
+So, it comes as no surprise that while the agencies recognized "some cooperation" may be necessary in these times, Assistant Attorney General Makan Delrahim stated, "Even in times of crisis, we choose a policy of competition over collusion." - For more information, review the A&B advisory (3/24/2020) on competitor collaborations and the A&B advisory (3/25/2020) on potential exemptions under United States and European Union antitrust law related to COVID-19. - On April 6, Ian Conner, the director of the Federal Trade Commission's (FTC) Bureau of Competition published a blog post about the importance of the agency "stay[ing] the course" when it comes to antitrust enforcement.
+In particular, Conner emphasized the FTC will not lower its standards for evaluating who will be effective third-party buyers of businesses or assets required to be divested to resolve FTC merger investigations. - DOJ Antitrust Division and Federal Trade Commission (FTC) announced (3/24/20) they will be expediting their usual antitrust business review letter/informal opinion process on competitor collaborations to be done within 7 days (as opposed to the usual many months) of submission of information.

-- DOJ Antitrust Division and Federal Trade Commission (FTC) announced (3/24/20) they will be expediting their usual antitrust business review letter/informal opinion process on competitor collaborations to be done within 7 days (as opposed to the usual many months) of submission of information. - The DOJ completed its first Business Review Letter under the new expedited review process on April 4, announcing that "it will not challenge collaborative efforts of McKesson Corporation, Owens & Minor Inc., Cardinal Health Inc., Medline Industries Inc., and Henry Schein Inc. to expedite and increase manufacturing, sourcing, and distribution of personal-protective equipment (PPE) and coronavirus-treatment-related medication." - In addition to the expedited BRL process, certain joint ventures and standard development organizations can also find some level of reduced antitrust risk through a seldomly used law-the National Cooperative Research and Production Act ("the NCRPA"). - For more information about this announcement, review this A&B summary (4/6/20).
+- The DOJ completed its first Business Review Letter under the new expedited review process on April 4, announcing that "it will not challenge collaborative efforts of McKesson Corporation, Owens & Minor Inc., Cardinal Health Inc., Medline Industries Inc., and Henry Schein Inc. to expedite and increase manufacturing, sourcing, and distribution of personal-protective equipment (PPE) and coronavirus-treatment-related medication." - In addition to the expedited BRL process, certain joint ventures and standard development organizations can also find some level of reduced antitrust risk through a seldomly used law-the National Cooperative Research and Production Act ("the NCRPA"). - o For more information about this announcement, review this A&B summary (4/6/20).